-(a) Adequate resources are available for the research, development and independent evaluation of methods to prevent and reduce serious crime; for dissenminating these findings to federal, state and local justice agencies; and for implementing these programs of proven effectiveness at the state and local level.
+(a) Adequate resources are available for the research, development and independent evaluation of methods to prevent and reduce serious crime; for disseminating these findings to federal, state and local justice agencies; and for implementing these programs of proven effectiveness at the state and local level.

-(b) Grant awards for implementing such demonstrated programs require a reasonble match of state and local funds and be limited to a reasonable time period.
+(b) Grant awards for implementing such demonstrated programs require a reasonablematch of state and local funds and be limited to a reasonable time period.

-State and local entities receiving these funds should be required to adequately address the criminal justice system needs/problems of their minority communities.
-It is recommended that localities with significant Hispanic populations be required to address them in any programs proposed and that resources also be provided to Hispanic organizations (public and/or private) to research, develop and evaluate methods utilized to prevent and reduce serious crime; disseminate said information; and, implement programs of proven effectiveness.
+a

+5 2

+effectiveness.
-It is also recommended that the requirement for match funding by state and local agencies be eliminated for those minority community based agencies which do not have the capability to produce significant capital yet provide neighborhood based services to the Hispanic and Black communities.

-Recommendation #57: The Attorney General should support or

-propose legislation to amend the Vocational

-Education Act and other applicable statutes

-to facilitate state and local correctional

-agencies' ability to gain access to existing

-funds for the establishment of vocational

-and educational programs within correctional
+is also recommended that the requirement for match funding by late and local agencies be eliminated for those minority community based agencies which do not have the capability to produce significant capital yet provide neighborhood based services to the Hispanic and Black communities.
+Recommendation #57: The Attorney General should support or propose legislation to amend the Vocational Education Act and other applicable statutes to facilitate state and local correctional agencies' ability to gain access to existing funds for the establishment of vocational and educational programs within correctional institutions.

-institutions.

 The state and local correctional institutions within the State of Florida should, when and if available, solicit funding under the Vocational Education Act for the specific purpose of providing educational programs to incarcerated Hispanics in the area of English language proficiency and remedial education in order to prepare them for vocational instruction.
 In addition, vocational instruction should be provided in Spanish to those inmates which cannot function in vocational classes conducted in English.
 Recommendation #62: The Attorney General should establish and promulgate within the Department of Justice, or support the enactment of legislation to establish, Federal Standards for the Fair Treatment of Victims of Serious Crime.

-It is recommended that the standards enacted and promulgated include the provision of services to be rendered in the native language of the victim and that in areas of heavy Hispanic concentrations, the staff be made up of bilingual personnel in order to accomplish this recommendation.
+It is recommended that the standards enacted and promulgated include 53 the provision of services to be rendered in the native language of the victim and that in areas of heavy Hispanic concentrations, the staff be made up of bilingual personnel in order to accomplish this recommendation.
 At a minimum, translators should be available on staff through contractual services to insure that Hispanic victims are informed as to the process and any specifics relating to their case.

-Recommendation #64: The Attorney General should order that a relatively inexpensive study be conducted of the various crime victim compensation programs and their results.

-to the Hispanic victims' participation in these programs and their evaluation of the process and results.
+Recommendation #64: The Attorney General should order that a It is recommended that said study include a section relating to the Hispanic victims' participation in these programs and their evaluation of the process and results.
 In addition, all programs should be assessed in reference to their maintenance of statistics on the ethnic breakdown of their clients, and, if none are available, they should be urged to maintain statistics for at least the two significant minorities (Blacks and Hispanics) within this country.

-3. The Governor's Task Force on Criminal Justice System Reform and the Attorney General of the United States should solicit the input of Hispanic professionals in the criminal justice systems within the State of Florida (local and state) prior to implementation of any recommendations made by these task forces.
+The Governor's Task Force on Criminal Justice System Reform and the Attorney General of the United States should solicit the input of Hispanic professionals in the criminal justice systems within the State of Florida (local and state) prior to implementátion of any recommendations made by these task forces. : The Attorney General should order that a relatively inexpensive study be conducted or the various crime victim compensation programs and their results.

-END